LoadingWater/RuleCrawler/README.md

 Repository for Rule Crawler releases.
 ## Description
 Rule Crawler allows you to browse Rule34 content without the need to tolerate any disadvantages that come with web browsers.
-## Features
+## Some of main features
-- Search by tags
+- Searching by tags
 - Blacklist
-- Zoom in/out
-- Search history back navigation
+- Navigation history
-- Multiple app themes.
-Dark mode included
+- Multiple app themes (including dark mode)
-- Images selection and download
+- Select multiple images and download them all
 - Different grid sizes
 - and more
 ## Appearance